• Skip to primary navigation

 General Information

 The Powdermill Avian Research Center offers banding workshops throughout the year for individuals wanting to be trained in bird banding or to brush up on skills they already possess.
 We offer at least one workshop in the spring (mid-May) and one workshop in the fall (mid-September) annually.
-We offer two types of workshops: our “Extraction Workshop” focuses on extracting birds from mist nets and banding methods while our “Ageing Birds by Molt Workshop” focuses on ageing birds via molt limits and other reliable techniques.
-Our workshops cost $750 per person and include both housing and breakfast/snack food throughout the morning.
-For each workshop, we offer a discounted rate of $450 for a limited number of students or early professionals (i.e., ≤2 years post-school) who will be paying for the workshop themselves.
+We offer two types of in-person workshops: our “Extraction and Banding Workshop” focuses on extracting birds from mist nets and banding methods while our “Ageing Birds by Molt Workshop” focuses on ageing birds via molt limits and other reliable techniques.
+Our workshops cost $850 per person and include housing and breakfast/snack food throughout the morning.
+For each workshop, we offer a discounted rate of $550 for a limited number of students who will be paying for the workshop themselves.

-Powdemill is also pleased to offer an Ageing Birds via Molt Limits Virtual Workshop.
+We also offer an Ageing Birds by Molt Limits Virtual Workshop.
 This online workshop will focus on honing participants’ aging and sexing skills and their ability to recognize and interpret molt limits.
 Although there is not a hands-on component of this workshop, participants can use the knowledge gained from this workshop to pursue their own research projects or to support other banding operations.

-Participants will virtually join (via Zoom) sessions that cover ageing and sexing techniques using video and photographs of live birds caught and banded at Powdermill.
-The workshop will also include presentations and discussions of banding ethics, banding methodologies, molt strategies and terminology including discussions of molt cycles, how to use the Pyle Guide, ageing and sexing techniques, and how to use banding data once it’s been collected.
+Participants virtually join (via Zoom) sessions that cover ageing and sexing techniques using photographs and video of live birds caught and banded at Powdermill.
+The workshop also includes presentations and discussions of banding ethics, banding methodologies, molt strategies and terminology including discussions of molt cycles, how to use the Pyle Guide, ageing and sexing techniques, and how to use banding data once it’s been collected.

 If you are interested in attending a workshop please fill out the workshop Google Form.
 Submission of the google form does not guarantee a place in the workshop.
 Space is limited, therefore priority will be given to those with opportunities to continue to utilize the skills we teach through work or volunteering.